-Fable 5 has been out for a few days, and the refrain in every other dev thread is the same: code now appears faster than a human can read it.
+Each new generation of coding models produces more code in less time, and the refrain in every other dev thread is the same: code now gets written faster than a human can read it.
 If a model stands up an entire service in a minute, why keep a static analyzer combing back over the same lines?
 Aren't SonarQube, SonarCloud and friends the fax machines of the dev-tool world, one step from extinction?

 The short answer: no. The slightly longer one I'll argue here: precisely now, when AI multiplies code output, the deterministic quality gate becomes more valuable, not redundant.
-Whoever produces a lot has to verify a lot — with something that doesn't itself guess probabilistically.
+Whoever produces a lot has to verify a lot — with something that judges by fixed rules instead of guessing itself.

 In short — An LLM writes code; a static analyzer judges every line reproducibly, on every commit, by the same rule.
 One doesn't replace the other.
 The AI accelerates, Sonar verifies.
 And that very separation is what keeps AI code at production grade.